Parents: Toys R Us liquidation 'better than Black Friday'

 Amy Von Walter, Toys R Us executive vice president of communications, said store closing dates will vary, depending on how quickly each location sells out of inventory.

-At least two Long Island stores, in Valley Stream and Carle Place, will close by Wednesday, according to Worker Adjustment and Retraining Notification, or WARN, filings that Toys R Us submitted to the New York State Department of Labor.
+At least two Long Island stores, in Valley Stream and Carle Place, will close by Wednesday, according to Worker Adjustment and Retraining Notification, or WARN, filings that Toys R Us submitted to the state Department of Labor.

 The company’s next bankruptcy court hearing will take place in late June, Von Walter said.